 11. Drape your vehicle with a car cover

-As another precaution, it would be best to douche the car with water once the Leader Accessories cover is on.
-This is so falling debris that is still lit will be extinguished before it can boreholes on the car cover.
+It would be best to douche the car with water once the Leader Accessories cover is on as another precaution.
+This is so falling debris that is still lit will be extinguished before providing boreholes on the car cover.

 These fireworks safety precautions for your car will save you from the hassle of repairs.
 A car is an investment, and it’s just right to protect it from damaging elements.

 Let the holidays be festive with fireworks as you practice caution on your properties.
 What do you think of these points?
 Let us know!